Nine hours later, Harry was behind the wheel of a van, driving through Romeria’s winding streets.

 He thought back to the night before, from Slater’s almost-perfectly covered interest in Sims Al-Kar and Gavin Booth, to the perfectly timed distraction with the liquor bottle.
 “This guy was more than a jammer,” he muttered.

-“Yeah, but so far I’m not finding the breadcrumbs to prove it.”
+“Maybe so, but I’m not finding the breadcrumbs to prove it.”

-Mollin paused, and Harry thought he was going to say something else, but when he did, it wasn’t about Slater.
+Mollin took a breath, and Harry thought he was going to say something else, but when he did, it wasn’t about Slater.

 “León’s heading into that fancy club you had me scope out.”

 “He’s going to Ankhar?”
-Harry asked, easing the van around the corner where a kick of the verticals had the van rising to the upper level road and access to a parking garage.
+Harry asked, easing around the corner where a kick of the verticals had the van rising to the upper-level road and access to a parking garage.